-While we spend a lot of time talking about magazines here at the Joomag Blog, we wanted to take a moment to focus on another publication you can find in the Joomag Newsstand: catalogs.
+While we spend a lot of time talking about magazines here at the Joomag Blog, we wanted to take a moment to focus on another publication you can find in the Joomag Newsstand: digital catalogs.
 We brought together three examples that take this year’s trend of minimalism and put their own unique spin on them.

 Keeping it simple and effective

 Design doesn’t have to be complicated to sell your product.
-A lot of how you design your catalog should depend on what it is you’re selling.
+A lot of how you design your digital catalog should depend on what it is you’re selling.
 For example, we really like how simple and clean Craft Teamwear is with their catalog of sports apparel.

 The use of plain black and white along with a bold but not distracting sans serif font for headers and descriptions allows for the colorful apparel to stand out and sell itself.
 There are also images of athletes using the apparel on sale scattered throughout the catalog.
 These shots are dynamic and engaging, a pleasant contrast next to the simple design of the content itself.